CSCI305/csci305-prolog-lab/README.md

 Each student will complete and submit this assignment individually or in a two-person team.
 Do not consult with others.
 However, you are encouraged to use the Internet to learn any aspect of Prolog you need to complete the assignment, but not to answer the questions asked in this lab.

-Comment your program heavily.
+Comment your program appropriately.
 Intelligent comments and a clean, readable formatting of your code accounts for 20% of your grade.

-Save the final version of your program and zip the source code into a file named `[lastname]_[firstname].prolog2.zip`.
-Type your lab questions in plain text as `[lastname]_[firstname].prolog2.txt`.
-Include your name in the text file.
+Save the final version of your program and zip the source code and questions.txt into a file named `[lastname]_[firstname].prolog_lab.zip`.

 We must be able to run your program from the command line with no arguments.

-Submit your files to the Java Program 2 dropbox folder on BrightSpace.
-Submit your files before the due date as late submissions will not be accepted.
+Submit your files to the Prolog Lab dropbox folder on BrightSpace.
+Submit your file before the due date as late submissions will not be accepted.

+# Grading

+Total Assignment Points: 50, Available Extra Credit: 10 points, Total Grade Points: 7.5

+The rubric for this assignment is as follows:
+* 2 points each for questions 1 - 15, Total 30 points
+* 5 points total for questions 16-20
+* 10 points for working code, with no errors: All or nothing
+* 5 points for documented code